Unique Selling Points

-Vietnam is a land of high-quality spices which mostly are Vietnamese cinnamon cassia and star aniseed.
+Vietnam is a land of high-quality spices which mostly Ginger, Chili, Tumeric and Garlic are essential spices for traditional cuisines over the world..
 Seasoning is very much appreciated in Vietnamese cooking.
 In Vietnamese cooking, exotic spices such as galangal and green peppercorns are blended with handfuls of fresh coriander, basil, and mint.
 Spicy chilies are mellowed by sweet coconut and peanuts, then Vietnamese spices such as bay, aniseed, and lemongrass add their distinctive flavors.
 Many other Asian ingredients, such as Birdseye chilies, lemongrass, galangal, shrimp paste, and tamarind are married with Vietnamese spices to achieve the characteristic flavors found in Vietnamese cooking.

 There are many rows of grocery shops at any market in Vietnam selling all kinds of spices.
 Ginger and Garlic are two essential spices for Vietnamese cuisines.
 All spice powder (spice mix), which contains a mixture of licorice root, fennel seeds, cinnamon, cloves and star anise is widely used in various kinds of food.